langbot-app/langbot-wiki/docs/en/deploy/platforms/slack.md

 ## Start Bot

-After filling in the Slack configuration items, **start LangBot**.
-Then in the `Request URL` of the Event Subscriptions you just configured, fill in the deployment address of your LangBot.

 ::: info
-Since Slack officially requires https, you can refer to the [Caddy configuration part in the QQ official bot deployment process](/en/deploy/platforms/qq/official_webhook.md#caddy-operation-process), note that the port uses the port configured in the Slack adapter.
+Since Slack officially requires https, you can refer to the [Caddy configuration part in the QQ official bot deployment process](/en/deploy/platforms/qq/official_webhook.md#caddy-operation-process), mapping the port to LangBot's startup port.
 :::

+After filling in the Slack configuration items, **start LangBot**.
+Enable and open the Slack bot configuration page on the LangBot homepage, copy the WebHook URL from it, then follow Slack's official requirements to set up Https proxy, and concatenate the proxied domain name with the WebHook URL.
+Then in the `Request URL` of the Event Subscriptions you just configured, fill in the concatenated URL.

 After filling in all the above configuration items, click save link.
 If it shows a green **Verified**, it means the deployment is successful.
 Otherwise, check if the above configuration items are filled in correctly.